 /usr/sbin/nmbd, the Samba daemon binaries, as part of the

-apparmor-profiles package.
-To install the package, from a terminal prompt enter:
+To install the package, enter the following command from a terminal prompt:

 This package contains profiles for several other binaries.

-By default the profiles for smbd and nmbd are in complain mode allowing Samba to work without modifying the profile, and only logging errors.
+nmbd are set to ‘complain’ mode.
+In this mode, Samba can work without modifying the profile, and only logs errors or violations.
 There is no need to add exceptions for the shares, as the

 smbd service unit takes care of doing that automatically via a helper script.

 This is what an

 ALLOWED message looks like.
 It means that, were the profile not in

 complain mode, this action would have been denied instead (formatted into multiple lines here for better visibility):